Anaswhitefort/anas/content/case-studies/neon/index.md

 githubUsername: neondatabase
 githubRepoName: neon
 quote:
-  text: While building a developer-oriented product, we struggled to explain our needs to design agencies until we started with Pixel Point.
-Unlike others, Pixel Point quickly understood our product and target audience.
-Pixel Point delivered exceptional results in a short timeframe and became an extension of our dev and product teams, contributing to many areas without any communication bureaucracy
+  text: While building a developer-oriented product, we struggled to explain our needs to design agencies until we started with Anas Abdul Azeez.
+Unlike others, Anas Abdul Azeez quickly understood our product and target audience.
+Anas Abdul Azeez delivered exceptional results in a short timeframe and became an extension of our dev and product teams, contributing to many areas without any communication bureaucracy
   authorName: Stas Kelvich
   authorPosition: Co-Founder
   authorPhoto: author-photo.jpg